V4Fire/Client/src/core/kv-storage/engines/README.md

 Cookie Storage Engine - uses a cookie as a container for data.

+When creating the engine, you will have to pass the name of the cookie.
+This cookie will be the source of the truth, all changes to the data will be recorded in it, and when accessing the data, they will be obtained from this cookie.

 ### Usage

 Example of creating an engine that will use the `my-cookie-name` cookie as a data source